Champa: Military

-The Champa kingdom had a relatively small and poorly-organized military compared to its powerful neighbors, the Khmer and Dai Viet empires.
+The Champa kingdom had a relatively small and poorly-organized army compared to its powerful neighbours, the Khmer and Dai Viet empires.
 They did not have a well-defined military hierarchy with ranks like modern armies.
 However, distinctions were likely made between ordinary soldiers, officers, and high-ranking leaders.
 Their ranks consists of a commander-in-chief (Tien tong), generals (Tong binh), colonels (Tien si), and captains (Si binh).
 The officers in the Champa military were likely appointed by the king or other high-ranking officials.
-Their responsibilities may have included training and leading troops, as well as managing logistics and supplies.
+Their responsibilities might have included training and leading troops, as well as managing logistics and supplies.
 The high-ranking leaders in the Champa military such as generals were likely members of the royal family or other nobility and the low-ranking leaders were likely commoners.
 The generals were responsible for leading armies, while the colonels lead regiments and battalions and captains led companies.
 They have had overall command of the army and were responsible for making strategic decisions and negotiating alliances with other powers.
 The Champa Navy was a formidable force that allowed the Chams to dominate trade and commerce in Southeast Asia.
 Their navy was used for warfare and exploration, marketing, and transportation of goods.
 The Chams were known for their seafaring skills, and they had established trade routes across the Indian Ocean and the South China Sea, which allowed them to trade with other kingdoms and empires in the region.

 Sculpture of Cham mounted archers on chariots. c.
 11th–13th century.

 Depiction of a Cham–Khmer naval battle, stone relief at the Bayon.

 12th-century Champa marines wore various armor.